-We summarize the basic steps in the origin of the Macdonald conjecture following the clear and punctual paper of P.~J.~Forrester and S.~O.~Warnaar \cite{ForWar} to which we refer for a more extensive introduction.
-The story of the Macdonald conjecture begins in the 1940s in the paper of Atle Selberg ``\"{U}ber einen Satz von A. Gelfond" \cite{sel1} where the author considered what now is known as Selberg integral:
+We summarize the basic steps at the origin of Macdonald's conjecture following the clear and punctual paper of P.~J.~Forrester and S.~O.~Warnaar \cite{ForWar}, to which we refer for a more extensive introduction.
+The story of Macdonald's conjecture begins in the 1940s in the paper of Atle Selberg ``\"{U}ber einen Satz von A. Gelfond" \cite{sel1} where the author considered what is now known as Selberg integral: